Sheila Gish: Personal life

+Gish had two daughters: the actresses Lou Gish and Kay (Katharine Ghislaine S. A.) Curram (born 1974) by her first husband, the actor Roland Curram.
+While filming That Uncertain Feeling for BBC2 at BBC Cymru/Wales’ studios in Llandaf, Cardiff in 1985, she met actor Denis Lawson, who was to become her second husband.

 In 2003, Gish lost her right eye to skin cancer.

 In March 2004, Gish married her partner Denis Lawson in Antigua.

 Gish died of cancer in 2005 in Camden, London, aged 62.